AmosEgel/smuthi/docs/about_smuthi.rst

 Simulation method
 ------------------

 Smuthi is based on the T-matrix method for the single particle scattering and on the scattering-matrix method for the propagation through the layered medium.
-This combination of methods is described in the following papers:

-  - `Egel, Amos, and Uli Lemmer.
-JQSRT 148 (2014): 165-176. <https://www.sciencedirect.com/science/article/pii/S0022407314002829?via%3Dihub>`_
-  - `Egel, Amos, Siegfried W. Kettlitz, and Uli Lemmer.
-JOSA A 33.4 (2016): 698-706. <https://www.osapublishing.org/josaa/abstract.cfm?uri=josaa-33-4-698>`_
-  - `Egel, Amos: PhD thesis <https://publikationen.bibliothek.kit.edu/1000093961/26467128>`_

-For spheres, the T-matrix of the individual particles is given by the Mie-coefficients.
+See :doc:`[Egel 2018] <literature>` and other publications listed in the :doc:`literature section <literature>` for a description of the method.

-For spheroids and finite cylinders, Smuthi calls the `NFM-DS <https://scattport.org/index.php/programs-menu/t-matrix-codes-menu/239-nfm-ds>`_ to compute the single particle T-matrix.
-This is a Fortran software package written by
-A. Doicu, T. Wriedt and Y. Eremin, based on the "Null-field method with discrete sources", see
+For spheroids and finite cylinders, Smuthi calls the `NFM-DS <https://scattport.org/index.php/programs-menu/t-matrix-codes-menu/239-nfm-ds>`_ by Doicu, Wriedt and Eremin to compute the single particle T-matrix.
+This is a Fortran software package written by based on the "Null-field method with discrete sources", see :doc:`[Doicu et al. 2006] <literature>`.

-  - `Doicu, Adrian, Thomas Wriedt, and Yuri A. Eremin.
-Light scattering by systems of particles: null-field method with discrete sources: theory and programs.
-Vol. 124.
-Springer, 2006. <http://www.springer.com/us/book/9783540336969>`_

 Performance critical parts of the software are implemented in CUDA.
 When dealing with a large number of particles, Smuthi can benefit from a substantial acceleration if a suitable (NVIDIA) GPU is available.